aduvermy/digital-cv/recipe.md

 - Sauté chopped onions, shallots, and garlic until golden brown.
 Season with salt and pepper to taste.
 Meanwhile, briefly boil the broccoli for 1 minute.

-Once the onions are caramelized, add the mushrooms to the pan.
-Once the mushrooms are cooked, transfer them to a casserole dish and set aside.
+Once the onions are caramelized, add the mushrooms to the pan, and then the broccoli.
+Once the mushrooms are cooked, transfer everything to a casserole dish and set aside.

 In the same pan, cook the barley.
 Add water and vegetable bouillon cubes for flavor.
 Allow the barley to simmer until tender.